 - Lameness is the first sign of footrot.
 Inspect sheep with signs of lameness promptly. - Footrot can be difficult to diagnose and differentiate from other common foot and lower-leg diseases and conditions in sheep and goats. - A scoring system has been developed to describe the signs and progression of footrot.
-Score 1 is the mildest stage of the disease through to Score 5, which is the most advanced stage. - There are many strains (or types) of footrot bacteria (Dichelobacter nodosus), which vary in their ability to cause disease from mild benign to extremely virulent. - Laboratory tests can confirm the presence of footrot and determine the virulence status of any footrot infection.
+Score 0 is a healthy foot, Score 1 is the mildest stage of the disease through to Score 5, which is the most advanced stage. - There are many strains (or types) of footrot bacteria (Dichelobacter nodosus) which vary in their ability to cause disease from benign to extremely virulent. - Laboratory tests can confirm the presence of footrot and determine the virulence status of any footrot infection.